Philip H. Lathrop: Career

 Lathrop began his career as a film loader in Universal’s camera department in 1934 for Russell Metty, ASC, on the Irving Reis film, All My Sons.

 In 1938, he became assistant to Universal’s top-ranking cinematographer Joseph A. Valentine, ASC, and worked on the Deanna Durbin pictures, The Wolf Man, and two Alfred Hitchcock classics, Saboteur and Shadow of a Doubt.
-Later, he once again worked as a camera operator with Russell Metty for nine years where he shot the opening of Orson Welles’ Touch of Evil, one of the most renowned boom shots in the history of cinema.
+Later, he once again worked as a camera operator with Metty for nine years where he shot the opening of Orson Welles’ Touch of Evil, one of the most renowned tracking shots in the history of cinema.

 Lathrop becomes director of photography at Universal in 1958.
-His first feature that year was The Perfect Furlough, which was shot in CinemaScope and Eastman Color, with director Blake Edwards who Lathrop also worked with on Experiment in Terror, Days of Wine and Roses, and The Pink Panther.
+His first feature that year was The Perfect Furlough, which was shot in CinemaScope and Eastman Color, with director Blake Edwards, whom he subsequently worked with on seven more films, including Experiment in Terror, Days of Wine and Roses, and The Pink Panther.
 In 1959, Lathrop and Edwards collaborated on the television series, Peter Gunn and Mr. Lucky.

 Using the new Panavision lenses, Lathrop shot the 1962 black and white drama, Lonely Are the Brave, with director David Miller in New Mexico’s Sandia Mountains—this is an early example of the 2.35:1 aspect ratio.
 Lathrop’s particular visual style seems to epitomize the times, such as in Point Blank, directed by John Boorman in 1967, where a glossy, dense feel was utilized to a tough thriller.
 In this film, color charts were prepared for each scene—the colors were subdued and desaturated and no scene was ever too bright or showy.
 After Point Blank, Lathrop worked on Francis Ford Coppola’s Finian’s Rainbow, another unusual color film.

 He was inducted into the ASC Hall of Fame in 1974.
-During the 1980s, Lathrop worked on eight television movies-of-the-week as well as several mini-series, winning him several Emmys.
+During the 1980s, Lathrop worked on eight television movies-of-the-week as well as several mini-series, winning him two Primetime Emmys.

-He died of cancer on April 12, 1995, in Los Angeles, the same year he was honored with the 1992 ASC Lifetime Achievement Award.
-Services were held at the Forest Lawn Cemetery in Hollywood Hills where Stanley Cortez, ASC, delivered the eulogy.
+His last theatrical film as cinematographer was Wes Craven's horror film Deadly Friend (1986).
+The following year, he shot the comedic short film Ray’s Male Heterosexual Dance Hall, which won the Academy Award for Best Live Action Short Film.